WenOOI/RelayFormer/README.md

 ---

 ## 📌 Introduction
 RelayFormer is a modular architecture designed for detecting manipulated regions in both images and videos at dynamic resolution.
-It achieves **state-of-the-art accuracy** with high computational efficiency.

 ---